5 Ways to Determine Whether You Have Sciatica

 Alan Hilibrand, a spokesperson for the American Academy of Orthopedic Surgeons (AAOS), states that this situation is uncommon.

-If you feel that your spinal column is putting a lot of pressure on the nerve that can affect your bladder and intestine, consult with your doctor, since this damage could become permanent.
+If you feel that your spinal column is putting a lot of pressure on the nerve that can affect your bladder and intestine, consult with your doctor.
+This damage could become permanent.

-The good news is that sciatica disappears in 80% of cases.
+The good news is that sciatica goes away in 80% of cases.
 However, we still don’t know whether this is because a disc in the spine has moved back to its original place or whether the sciatic nerve is no longer being pinched.